psrenergy-docs/sddp-release-notes/docs/sddp17.3.md

 ## New features and improvements

 * Model
-  * Added an option for marginal cost adjustment to consider fixed losses of AC circuits (including the hourly model)
+  * Added an option for marginal cost adjustment to consider fixed losses of AC circuits

 ## Fixed bugs